 Catechism of the Catholic Church #2610

 The Purgatory Project exists to aid the souls in purgatory.
 Anyone can register the names of people who have died.
 It costs nothing to register and will benefit those you add to the registry.
 Perpetual Masses are said for all souls in the Purgatory Project.
 The site also offers articles and links.

-TEACH AND REMIND PEOPLE OF THEIR GUARDIAN ANGELS
+TEACH AND REMIND PEOPLE OF THEIR GUARDIAN ANGELS (as the pandemic allows)

 From Catholic Schools and PSRs to parish groups, teach and speak about the presence and power of Guardian Angels in each person's life.